ARENA2036/THLS-DPP-mnestix-browser/README.md

 ### Mnestix is utilized for the [VWS4LS Marketplace](https://marketplace.arena2036.app)

-### Welcome to the Mnestix Community!

 Mnestix Browser is an open source software designed to simplify the implementation of the Asset Administration Shell.
 Together
 with increasing contributions from users and developers, a growing community is working on further development under the leadership of XITASO, a leading high-end software development company in the engineering industry.
-Mnestix Browser is the perfect tool to demonstrate the power and potential of AAS (**Asset Administration Shells**) for the implementation of standardized digital twins.
-It opens the way for use cases such as the Digital Product Passport (DPP).
+Mnestix Browser is the perfect tool to demonstrate the power and potential of AAS (**Asset Administration Shells**) for theimplementation of standardized digital twins.
+It opens the way for use cases such as the Digital Product Passport (DPP) or the Product Catalogue.

 You can find a demo [here](https://mnestix-prod.azurewebsites.net/).
 Some screenshots can be found in the [screenshots folder](screenshots).